 Notes on the Geography of The United Kingdom: London 1: Older Docks

-We're going to try a back-door or waterside approach to London.
+We're going to try a waterside approach to London.

-The downstream side of the north abutment, which (shudder) contains a mortuary for bodies pulled from the river.
+The downstream side of the north or left-bank abutment contains a mortuary for bodies pulled from the river.
 Dickens talks about such things, doesn't he?
 Night.
 Heavy fog.
-Oars thunking on objects soft yet solid.
+Oars thunking on objects soft yet solid?

-We hardly have to go any distance downstream before we bump into relics of the 19th century river--gloomy, filthy, but rich with cargoes of silk and spice, tea, wine, and more.
-By the early 19th century, engineers were looking for ways to provide more parking space.
+Here's one, a relic of the 19th century river--gloomy, filthy, but rich with cargoes of silk and spice, tea, wine, and more.
+By the early 19th century, engineers were looking for ways to provide more parking space along the river.
 They hit upon the idea of excavating basins that ships could enter through short canals, whose gates could be closed at high tide to keep the basin's water level constant.
 The first such docks were the West India Docks, now the center of today's prodigiously successful office park and more, Canary Wharf.
 The St. Katharine Dock, its entrance gate shown here, opened a bit later, in 1806.
 Its owner, the London Docks Company, had just won a 21-year monopoly on handling all the rice, tobacco, wine, and brandy arriving in London, except for ships from the East and West Indies.

 The black metal posts or bollards are dated 1818.

 The old dockmaster's house, from 1828, is behind the wall.
 The lock gates are from 1957 and replaced the old mitre gates, which swung apart.
 The replacement is a flap gate, which rotates to lie on the channel floor.
 The fresh paint on the new pedestrian bridge hints at the change that has come over this district since commercial shipping was finally excluded in 1968.